joshuaNathaniel/gh-project-manager/README.md

 LEARN MORE
   Use 'gh project-manager <command> --help' for more information about a command.
-  Read the documentation at https://github.com/jnmiller-va/gh-project-manager
+  Read the documentation at https://github.com/rise8-us/gh-project-manager
 ```

+## Careers
+Explore new opportunities with [Rise8](https://rise8.us/careers/).